bugzmanov/nes_ebook/src/chapter_5.md

  <div style="text-align:center"><img src="./images/ch5/image_1_a_cartridge.png" width="20%"/></div>

-The first version of cartridges were relatively straightforward.
-They carried 2 banks of ROM memory: PRG ROM for code and CHR ROM for visual graphics.
+The first version of the cartridges was relatively straightforward.
+They carried two banks of ROM memory: PRG ROM for code and CHR ROM for visual graphics.

-Upon insertion into the console, PRG ROM got connected to CPU and CHR ROM got connected to PPU.
-So on a hardware level, CPU wasn't able to access CHR ROM and PPU wasn't able to access PRG ROM.
+Upon insertion into the console, PRG ROM got connected to CPU, and CHR ROM got connected to PPU.
+So on a hardware level, CPU wasn't able to access CHR ROM, and PPU wasn't able to access PRG ROM.

-> Later versions of cartridges were supplied with additional hardware:
+> Later versions of cartridges had additional hardware:
-> * mappers to provide access to extended ROM memory: both CHR ROM and PRG ROM (beyond addressible 64 KiB)
+> * mappers to provide access to extended ROM memory: both CHR ROM and PRG ROM (beyond addressable 64 KiB)
-> * additional RAM with a battery to save and restore game state
+> * extra RAM with a battery to save and restore game state

-However, we won't be working with cartridges, we will be working with files containing ROM images.
+However, we won't be working with cartridges.
+We will be working with files containing ROM images.

-There are several file formats for ROM dumps, the most popular one is iNES designed by [Marat Fayzullin](http://fms.komkon.org)
+There are several file formats for ROM dumps; the most popular one is iNES designed by [Marat Fayzullin](http://fms.komkon.org)

  <div style="text-align:center"><img src="./images/ch5/image_2_ines_file_format.png" width="60%"/></div>

 The file consists of 3-4 sections:
-* 16 byte header
+* 16-byte header
-* optional 512 of so-called Trainer, a data that was created by famicom copiers to keep their own mapping.
-This section can be skipped
+* optional 512 of so-called Trainer, a data created by Famicom copiers to keep own mapping.
+We can skip this section if it is being present.
 * Section containing PRG ROM code
 * Section containing CHR ROM data